paulcockrell/tagc-website/src/pages/index.md

     Scotland's leading airgun clubs.

-    As well as regular club meetings and competitions, several of our members compete, with some success, in Scottish HFT competitions and in STS pistol events.
+    As well as regular club meetings and competitions several of our members compete, with some success, in Scottish HFT competitions and in various pistol events.
 We also hold Corporate Events on behalf of Auchterhouse Country Sports, and host youth organisation and team bonding events.

     The Club is affiliated to Scottish Target Shooting, the UK Association for